locple/LiquidCrystal_I2C_UTF8/README.md

 > If the screen is full, wait 'nsec' seconds for audience to read before printing the next part on next screen.

 > [!CAUTION]
-> Maximum 8 Vietnamese letters with diacritics printed on a screen, otherwise diacritics removed.
+> Due to CGRAM limit, maximum of 8 Vietnamese letters with diacritics can be printed on a screen, otherwise diacritics removed.

 ### Printing Russian
 - Include **`LCDI2C_UTF8.h`** for the main base class and one customized character (°)

   => Degree(°) symbol can be printed.
-- Include **`ROM_Surenoo_RU.h`** for Russian letter mappings on Surenoo SLC1602 (Russian version)
+- Include **`ROM_Surenoo_RU.h`** for Russian letter mappings, only used on LCD with controller chips:
+> [!IMPORTANT]
+> **Russian version of Surenoo SLC series**

   => All Russian and English letters, arrow (↵ ↑ → ↓ ←), currency (¢ £), (×) symbols can be printed.
 - Create LiquidCrystal_I2C_UTF8 object with I2C address, LCD columns, LCD rows